10 Easy Ways to Boost Your Daily Fiber Intake Naturally

 When you need a quick bite, think fiber!
 Keep snacks like nuts, seeds, or air-popped popcorn on hand.
 Pair crisp apple slices with almond butter or enjoy crunchy raw veggies like carrots, bell peppers, or cucumber dipped in hummus.
 These choices are not only delicious but also keep you fuller longer.

-A person in a light-colored shirt sitting in a cozy diner, holding a bowl of food in one hand and about to take a spoonful with the other.
+A person in a light-colored shirt sitting in a diner, holding a bowl of food and taking a spoonful

 3. Bring on the Legumes